gpufit/Gpufit/docs/installation.rst

 - Matlab 32 bit and 64 bit bindings, with Matlab examples.
 - Python version 2.x and version 3.x bindings (compiled as wheel files) and Python examples.
+- Java 8 32 bit and 64 bit bindings, with Java examples.
 - This manual in PDF format.

 To re-build the binary distribution, see the instructions located in